Skip to main content

 list_search_history

-Retrieve past searches from a deepset workspace to analyze user queries, answers, and feedback for debugging or usage insights.
+Retrieve search history from a deepset workspace to analyze user queries, pipeline performance, and feedback.
+Filter and paginate results for targeted inspection.

 Instructions